saylesss88/privacy-book/src/arch/hardening_arch.md

 ### Doas over sudo

+> ❗️ Removing sudo may cause compatibility issues with some scripts/tools that
+> expect it, I haven't had many issues but you should test before completely
+> removing it.

 For a more minimalist version of `sudo` with a smaller codebase and attack surface, consider `doas`: